stryker-mutator/mutation-testing-elements/docs/supported-mutators.md

 ## Block Statement

-This group has one mutant operator, the BlockStatementRemoval mutant operator.

-The BlockStatementRemoval operator removes the content of every block statement.
+This group has one mutant operator, the `BlockRemoval` mutant operator.
+This mutant operator removes the content of every block statement.
 For example the code:

 ```javascript
 function saySomething() {